What Questions Should I Ask During An HVAC Estimate?

-While you should technically be asking as many questions as you can when receiving an HVAC estimate for new equipment, here are a few that we believe are the most important and should always be asked.
+While you should technically be asking as many questions as you can when receiving an HVAC estimate for a furnace or ac replacement, here are a few that we believe are the most important and should always be asked.

 Is The Estimate Free?

 Before you even have someone out to give you an HVAC estimate, you should ask whether or not the estimate is free.

 Generally speaking, most companies will come out and provide you with an estimate at no charge, but there are a few companies here and there that will charge you a small fee for their time.

 Here at Sears Heating & Cooling, our estimates for new equipment are ALWAYS free of charge.

 It’s well known that new HVAC equipment is not the cheapest thing in the world, but at the same time it makes sense as it is a large factor in your home and the overall comfort level of it.

 If you are not in a position to pay up front for a new furnace or air conditioner, it is always important to ask if the company offers any financing options.

 Most HVAC companies that offer financing do so through a third-party bank.